-HCD's Standard Agreement includes provisions based on 24 CFR 570.503 and includes, but is not limited to, the following components:
+HCD's Standard Agreement includes provisions based on 24 CFR 570.503 which includes, but is not limited to, the following components:

-- Scope of work, which includes a description of the work to be performed, a schedule for completing the work, and a budget - Reports and recordkeeping requirements, defining the specific reports and the reporting dates, along with the particular records and the timeline for maintaining them in order to assist HCD in meeting HUD's recordkeeping and reporting requirements - Program income restrictions and requirements for funds generated as result of the activities funded in the contract, including HCD approval of program income expenditures, along with reporting requirements - Uniform administrative requirements, as outlined in both the federal Office of Management and Budget (OMB) and the California State Administrative Manual (SAM). - Specific grant related requirements - Suspension and termination clauses, if HCD finds that a Subrecipient materially fails to comply with the terms of the contract, and that the contract may be terminated for cause.
+- Scope of work, which includes a description of the work to be performed, a schedule for completing the work, and a budget. - Reports and recordkeeping requirements, defining the specific reports and the reporting dates, along with the particular records and the timeline for maintaining them in order to assist HCD in meeting HUD's recordkeeping and reporting requirements. - Program income restrictions and requirements for funds generated as result of the activities funded in the contract, including HCD approval of program income expenditures, along with reporting requirements. - Uniform administrative requirements, as outlined in both the federal Office of Management and Budget (OMB) and the California State Administrative Manual (SAM). - Specific grant related requirements. - Suspension and termination clauses, if HCD finds that a Subrecipient materially fails to comply with the terms of the contract, and that the contract may be terminated for cause. - Reversion of assets clause, stating that upon contract expiration, the Subrecipient will transfer CDBG-MIT funds on hand to HCD, along with accounts receivable attributed to the use of the CDBG-MIT funds (where they do not meet the definition of Program Income.

-- Reversion of assets clause, stating that upon contract expiration, the Subrecipient will transfer CDBG-MIT funds on hand to HCD, along with accounts receivable attributed to the use of the CDBG-MIT funds (where they do not meet the definition of Program Income - Other provisions necessary to ensure compliance with the requirements of the Resilience Planning and Public Services Program
+• Other provisions necessary to ensure compliance with the requirements of the Resilience Planning and Public Services Program.

 HCD provides these documents to the awardee for signature.
 The documents are returned to HCD to execute the Standard Agreement approval process.
-Please note that it can take multiple months to process a Standard Agreement with the State.
+Please note it can take multiple months to process a Standard Agreement with the state.
 This time can be reduced by promptly responding and providing requisite documentation.

-3.6.
-Agreements Between Subrecipient and Contractors or Other Parties
+4.2 Agreements Between Subrecipients and Contractors or Other Parties

-Per 2 CFR 200.213, Subrecipients shall not enter into any agreement, written or oral, with any Contractor, vendor, or other party without the prior determination that the Contractor, vendor, or other party is eligible to receive federal funds and is not listed on the Federal Consolidated List of Debarred, Suspended, and Ineligible Contractors, in accordance with 2 C.F.R. § 200.213.
+Per 2 CFR 200.213, Subrecipients shall not enter into any agreement, written or oral, with any Contractor, vendor, or other party without the prior determination that the Contractor, vendor, or other party is eligible to receive federal funds and is not listed on the Federal Consolidated List of Debarred, Suspended, and Ineligible Contractors.

-The term "other party" is defined as public or private nonprofit agencies or organizations and certain (limited) private for-profit entities who receive Grant Funds from a Subrecipient to undertake eligible Projects.
+The term "other party" is defined as public or private nonprofit agencies or organizations and certain (limited) private for-profit entities who receive grant funds from a Subrecipient to undertake eligible Projects.

-Requirements of an agreement between the Subrecipient and any Contractor, or other party shall include, but are not limited to, the following:
+Requirements of an agreement between the Subrecipient and any Contractor, or other party shall contain, but not be limited to the following:

-- Compliance with all State and federal requirements, where applicable including those that pertain to labor standards, nondiscrimination, Americans with Disabilities Act, Equal Employment Opportunity, and Drug-Free Workplace Act. - Maintenance of at least the minimum State-required Workers' Compensation Insurance, where applicable. - Maintenance of unemployment insurance, disability insurance and liability insurance which is reasonable to compensate any person, firm or corporation who may be injured or damaged during the performance of Project activities, where applicable. - Contractors, where applicable, shall: - Comply with the applicable provisions of the California Labor Code. - o Perform the Project activities in accordance with federal, state and local housing and building codes, as applicable. - Provide security to assure completion of the Project(s) by furnishing the borrower and construction lenders with proof of sufficient insurance and performance and payment bonds, or other security approved in advance in writing by HCD, as determined by the particulars of each individual Project are required.
+- Compliance with all state and federal requirements including those that pertain to labor standards, nondiscrimination, Americans with Disabilities Act, Equal Employment Opportunity, and Drug-Free Workplace Act. - Maintenance of at least the minimum State-required Workers' Compensation Insurance - Maintenance of unemployment insurance, disability insurance and liability insurance which is reasonable to compensate any person, firm or corporation who may be injured or damaged during the performance of Project activities. - Contractors shall: - Comply with the applicable provisions of the California Labor Code. - Perform the Project activities in accordance with federal, state and local housing and building codes, as applicable. - Provide security to assure completion of the Project(s) by furnishing the borrower and construction lenders with proof of sufficient insurance and performance and payment bonds, or other security approved in advance in writing by HCD, as determined by the particulars of each individual Project are required.

-3.7.
-Document Retrieval Process
+4.3 Document Retrieval Process